json-schema-org/blog/pages/posts/website-analytics-snapshot-2023.md

   <figcaption className="mt-2 mb-10 text-sm text-center text-gray-500">Web traffic snapshot 2023-07-21."</figcaption>
 </figure>

 Draft-04 doesn't appear till number 4 in the list.
-Rank number 2 and 3 are taken by Draft 2019-09, but not as we might expect… the files there, `links` and `hyper-schema` are for Hyper Schema, as opposed to the primary validation use case of JSON Schema.
+Ranks number 2 and 3 are taken by Draft 2019-09, but not as we might expect… the files there, `links` and `hyper-schema` are for Hyper Schema, as opposed to the primary validation use case of JSON Schema.

 ## Someone's accessing Hyper Schema?